ClassicPress/ClassicPress-docs/installing-classicpress/index.md

 You can also install ClassicPress on your local computer.
 A site made this way will not be accessible to the public, but it's great for trying out ClassicPress and its features.
 In order to do this, you'll need to install a **web server program**.
 [DesktopServer by ServerPress](https://serverpress.com/) or [Local by Flywheel](https://local.getflywheel.com/) are good options if you haven't done this before.

+### System Requirements

+The **recommended** requirements are:

+- PHP version 7.2 or higher
+- MySQL version 5.6+ or MariaDB version 10.1+

+The **minimum** (legacy) requirements to run ClassicPress are:

+- PHP version 5.6
+- MySQL version 5.0

+However, we **do not recommend** using these legacy versions as they are now end-of-life and unsupported.

+We also recommend [Apache](http://httpd.apache.org/), [NGINX](http://nginx.org/) or [OpenLiteSpeed](https://openlitespeed.org/) as the most robust web servers for running ClassicPress.

 ### Program to copy files to the server

 If you're installing ClassicPress on a hosting environment or another remote server, you'll need to use a program to copy files back and forth.
 We recommend getting an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) account set up with your hosting provider and using this account to copy files via [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol). ([FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) is also an option, but we do not recommend it because it **does not use a secure, encrypted connection** to transfer files.)
 [FileZilla](https://filezilla-project.org/) is one program that can copy files to and from almost any server or shared hosting environment.
 [CyberDuck](https://cyberduck.io/download/) is another.